General Education Requirements - Media Arts and Performing Arts

 CAS General Education Requirements

-for Media Arts and Performing Arts
+Media Arts and Performing Arts

 In addition to the information given here and on the following pages, students are referred to individual department handbooks for additional information and requirements.

 Students in any Media Arts and Performing Arts degree must earn a minimum of 120 credits.
-The BFA in Musical Theatre requires a minimum of 121 credits.
+The B.F.A. in Musical Theatre requires a minimum of 121 credits.

 General Education Requirements